ChartsCSS/ChartsCSS.org/src/index.md

 **Charts.css** is a modern CSS framework.
 It uses CSS utility classes to style HTML elements as charts.

 The [source code is available on GitHub](https://github.com/ChartsCSS/charts.css).
-If you like the project, please consider to star the repo on GitHub.
+If you like the project, please consider starring the repo on GitHub.

 </div>